Rheinhauss/dr_checker_4_linux/README.md

 5.3.1 results with code and filenames in `kernel-5.3.1/resultspp`

+5.13.9 results with code and filenames in `kernel-5.13.9/resultspp`

 # Triage

 Obviously, there are many results that need to be triaged.
-Feel free to send me kudos and/or DR.Checker team if you will get a CVE/vuln out of it.
+Feel free to send me kudos and/or Dr. Checker team if you will get a CVE/vuln out of it.